|Type:||Air bypass control valve|

 |Ground at battery|

 In recorder mode a streaming measurement is performed, continuously displaying the signals live on screen.
-Because the measured signals vary slowly, the Automotive scope ATS5004D is set to a slow measuring speed.
+Because the measured signals vary slowly, the Automotive Test Scope ATS5004D is set to a slow measuring speed.

 Figure 3 shows a waveform of an idle air control valve of a car under the following conditions: key on, starting engine, idling engine, key off.
 This signal can be downloaded and used to correctly set up the lab scope or as reference signal.